geneleaf/docs.geneleaf/Glossary.rst

     aneuploidy
         The occurrence of one or more extra or missing chromosomes leading to an unbalanced chromosome complement, or any chromosome number that is not an exact multiple of the haploid number (which is 23).

-    Ashkenazi
-        One of two major ancestral groups of Jewish individuals, comprised of those whose ancestors lived in Central and Eastern Europe (e.g., Germany, Poland, Russia).
-The other group is designated Sephardic Jews and includes those whose ancestors lived in North Africa, the Middle East, and Spain.
-Most Jews living in the United States are of Ashkenazi descent.

     autosomal
         Refers to any of the chromosomes numbered 1-22 or the genes on chromosomes 1-22.
 This term excludes the sex-determining chromosomes, X and Y.